the-teachingRSE-project/competencies/competencies.md

 Here, we find competencies such as "package and distribute software", which maps to our (\gls{LIBS}) competencies, and "comply with licensing policy", which would in our framework be part of (\gls{SP}) in the research competencies.
-In addition, they have a dedicated parallel computing competency section, thereby shifting the emphasis of the knowledge of their computational tools towards the HPC-RSE specialisation in our framework.
+In addition, they have a dedicated parallel computing competency section, thereby shifting the emphasis of the knowledge of their computational tools towards the \acrshort{HPC}-RSE specialisation in our framework.
 Career profiles, such as the computational chemist, bring additional domain specific knowledge;
-we would classify those as a mixture of \${DOMAIN}-RSE and HPC-RSE.
+we would classify those as a mixture of \${DOMAIN}-RSE and \acrshort{HPC}-RSE.
 It is noteworthy, however, that the BioExcel framework puts very little emphasis on communication skills, which are often involved in RSE-related tasks.

 [^JuniorRSE]: [https://competency.ebi.ac.uk/framework/bioexcel/3.0/profile/view/10115/alex-2](https://competency.ebi.ac.uk/framework/bioexcel/3.0/profile/view/10115/alex-2)